tchartron/tardis-electron/README.md

 - [ ] Implement markdown parser
 - [X] Fix / Delete watcher logs
 - [ ] Fix ui when app is build
+- [ ] Fix token renew (login request allways beeing sent before any other request when token has expired and first request sent does not work)

 ### Crash